Qshaye/ResZ/README.md

 This code is build based on PyMARL2 and PyMARL.
 We assume that you have experience with PyMARL.
 The requirements are the same as PyMARL2.

-###  In fact, this is an improved version of the code used in the paper, for communication purposes only!
+**In fact, this is an improved version of the code used in the paper, for communication purposes only!**

+**The original code is available as open source at: https://github.com/xmu-rl-3dv/ResQ**

 ## Run an experiment